ryukau/VSTPlugins/docs/manual/ParallelComb/ParallelComb_en.md

 16x OverSampling

-:   When checked, 16 fold over-sampling is enabled.
-Note that over-sampling increases CPU load for 16 times, and adds resampler computation on top of it.
+:   When checked, 16 fold oversampling is enabled.
+Note that oversampling increases CPU load for 16 times, and adds resampler computation on top of it.

 Panic!